citp/privacy-policy-historical/p/pr/pre/prettylinkpro.com.md

-> *The following text is extracted and transformed from the prettylinkpro.com privacy policy that was archived on 2011-12-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111223071108id_/http%3A//prettylinkpro.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the prettylinkpro.com privacy policy that was archived on 2012-05-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120510092249id_/http%3A//prettylinkpro.com/privacy) for the most accurate reproduction.*

 # Privacy Policy

 Caseproof, LLC, a Utah limited liability company, owns and operates this website.
 We are committed to the privacy and security of our visitors’ information.
 The following is a statement of our privacy practices:

-### Information Collected
+#### Information Collected

   * Your personal information is not required to visit prettylinkpro.com
   * Any personal information collected is knowingly provided by you and only when requested/required during account registration for interactive participation on prettylinkpro.com and during the ordering process

-#### Traffic Data
+**Traffic Data**

   * Your IP address is a numeric address assigned to your computer, assigned by your Internet service provider.
 We automatically collect your IP address as traffic data so that we can send information back to you when requested.
 This is not used to identify your personal information.
   * Referrers are references to the web address you linked from and is automatically passed along by your web browser.
 We collect referrers your browser sends as part of traffic data.
 This is not attached to personally identifiable information.